South Korea's Moon asks for Japan's patience in resolving 'past history'

-SEOUL South Korean President Moon Jae-in said on Monday ties with Japan are being blocked by historical issues that will take time to resolve and asked for Japan's understanding on the issue.
+SEOUL (Reuters) - South Korean President Moon Jae-in said on Monday ties with Japan are being blocked by historical issues that will take time to resolve and asked for Japan's understanding on the issue.

 Moon's comments were an apparent reference to the issue of Korean "comfort women", a Japanese euphemism for women forced to work in the Japanese military's wartime brothels.